 What Benefits Does Double Glazing Provide?

-The most obvious benefit to be gained from double glazed windows, is the increase in thermal efficiency.
+The most obvious benefit to be gained from double glazed windows, is the increase in energy efficiency.
 This means that it will be easier to maintain the temperature inside your home.
 This is especially beneficial to families with air conditioners, or central climate control systems.

 An example would be a home that is using a split type air conditioner/heat pump to warm a living room during winter.
 Without double glazing, the warmth inside is easily lost.
 This means that the indoor unit is forced to work harder to maintain a comfortable temperature in the room.